sashianl/sample_service/README.md

 of metadata key properties, including the list of validator specifications and static metadata about the key.
 Each validator is run against the metadata value in order.
-The `module` key is a python import path for the module containing a builder function for the validator, while the `callable-builder` key is the name of the function within the module that can be called to create the validator. `parameters` contains a mapping that is passed directly to the callable builder.
+The `module` key is a python import path for the module containing a builder function for the validator, while the `callable_builder` key is the name of the function within the module that can be called to create the validator. `parameters` contains a mapping that is passed directly to the callable builder.
 The builder is expected to return a callable with the call signature as described previously.